 Twitter was quick to respond:

 Will SC’s Order serve as a precedent for Former SC Judges defending their written advice, to a party, in Open Court?
 We shall wait for the story to unfold further.

 Armed with 35 years of hindsight, Justice Bhagwati, in 2011, expressed regret for his 1976 Judgment upholding Prevention Detention during the Emergency.
 Justice Chandrachud did so in 1978 in case his chances of being CJI were blighted.
 Were these declarations simply a flourish to catch the public eye?
 Do Judges even concede they are wrong?

 “Prima Facie, the statements seem to be an attack on the Judges.”

 – Gogoi, Pant and Lalit JJ., In Re: Markandey Katju’s Facebook Posts, [Suo Motu Contempt Petition (Criminal) No. 4-5 of 2016].

 Inside a Courtroom, where he passed Judgements, Former Judge Markandey Katju was on 11.11.2016 pulled up for contempt over blogs criticizing Supreme Court Judges.
 “I don’t bother,” he declared before storming out.

 In January, 2017 a Bench of Justices Ranjan Gogoi and UU Lalit accepted the unconditional apology tendered by Justice Katju for what they had viewed as personal attacks against several Judges of the Supreme Court.

-Represented by Senior Advocate Rajeev Dhavan, Katju J. assured the Court that the offensive post had since been deleted from his Facebook page, and that he had “utmost respect” for the Judges of the Court, as well as the judicial system.
+Represented by Senior Advocate Rajeev Dhavan, Katju J assured Court, the offensive post had since been deleted from his Facebook page, and he had “utmost respect” for the Judges of the Court, as well as the judicial system.

 And it continues…